Easy Marinara Sauce

 When you have completed rolling the 4 sheets, cut them into 3/4″ ribbons.
 Hang them up to dry on a pasta drying rack.

-To make the meatballs, combine all ingredients in a bowl and mix well with your hands.
+To make the meatballs, combine all ingredients in a bowl and mix well with your hands or use a potato masher.

 Line a baking sheet with foil and mist with cooking spray.
 Form 12 small meatballs and arrange on the baking sheet, leaving space in between.